alan-turing-institute/alexa-room-finder/README.md

 The skill handling is built to be hosted on Amazon Web Services' [Lambda](https://aws.amazon.com/lambda/).

+**This section shows how to upload the function by GUI.
+If you want to do it from the command line, see "Automating Lambda Function creation and configuration."**

 In order to make a function in Lambda:
 * Open the Lambda console.
 If you're in Europe make sure your region is set to EU Ireland (eu-west-1) as this is the only supported European region for Alexa Skills Kit.
 * Click 'Create a Lambda function'